Table of Contents

 On Google, the company shows a 4.9 rating from around 50+ reviews.
 Most reviewers mention responsiveness, ease of use, and relief from having applications handled for them.

-Because the company is relatively new, there is less third-party validation compared to older reverse recruiting firms with hundreds or thousands of reviews.
+However, because the company is relatively new, there is less third-party validation compared to older reverse recruiting firms with hundreds or thousands of reviews.
 As with any job-search service, outcomes depend heavily on role seniority, market conditions, and the client's effort in networking and interviews, in addition to the service.

 How Much Does My Personal Recruiter Cost?